 • Make sure that you bargain hard when you want to buy something at this market, it’s both expected and necessary to get a good price.

 Why it’s so awesome: This market is in the center of the city and is one of the most popular landmarks in Ho Chi Minh for shopping and eating.
-It contains a huge range of street food vendors selling snacks and meals and you can find almost every type of souvenir in the market that you can imagine.
+It contains a huge range of world-class street food vendors selling snacks and meals and you can find almost every type of souvenir in the market that you can imagine.

 What to do there: When you arrive at the market, spend some time perusing the stalls first.
 You’ll find a dizzying array of ceramics, textiles, and souvenirs for sale and make sure that you bargain to ensure you get a good price.
 Once you’ve worked up an appetite, head over to the food sections and try as many snacks as you can fit in your stomach!